Strengthening Church Members Committee

-The Strengthening Church Members Committee is a committee of general authorities of the Church of Jesus Christ of Latter-day Saints (LDS Church) who monitor the publications of its members for possible criticism of general and local church leaders.
-If criticism is found, the committee may forward information to local church leaders, who may bring charges of apostasy, which can result in excommunication.
+The Strengthening Church Members Committee is a committee of general authorities of the Church of Jesus Christ of Latter-day Saints (LDS Church) who monitor publications of antagonists, both external and of its members, for criticism of church leaders and teachings.
+If criticism is found, the committee may forward information to local church leaders, who may bring charges of apostasy, which can result in withdrawal of church membership.

 Creation

 The committee was formed during the administration of church president Ezra Taft Benson, soon after he became president in 1985.

 Discovery

 The existence of the committee became known in 1991, when a 1990 church memo from general authority Glenn L. Pace referencing the committee was published.
 The committee was one of the subjects discussed in the 1992 Sunstone Symposium in talks by Lavina Fielding Anderson and Eugene England (then a Brigham Young University (BYU) professor) on August 6, 1992.
 Soon thereafter, the Salt Lake Tribune published news stories on the subject (Tribune, August 8, 1992, and August 15, 1992).
 England came to regret his comments and apologized to all parties individually.

 In response to this public discourse, the LDS Church spokesman, Don LeFevre, acknowledged the committee's existence.
 LeFevre said that the committee "receives complaints from church members about other members who have made statements that 'conceivably could do harm to the church'", then the committee will "pass the information along to the person's ecclesiastical leader."
 According to LeFevre, however, "the committee neither makes judgments nor imposes penalties."
 Discipline is "entirely up to the discretion of the local leaders."